htfhxx/ai_notebook/README.md

 # notebook
-The notebook as a beginner on AI. python/ ML/ DL/ NLP.
+Notebook as a beginner on AI.
+python/ ML/ DL/ NLP.